david-inf/deep-learning-generalization/README.md

 - **Random pixels**: different pixels permutation for each train and test image
 - **Gaussian**: train and test images are generated according to a normal distribution with matching mean and std to the full dataset

-Fixed architecture with varying randomization test
+Fixed architecture (`AlexNet`) with varying randomization test

 </details>

 <details>
 <summary>Convergence slowdown</summary>

 Time to reach the interpolation threshold againts label corruption for each network.
-One must run 11 experiments for the corrution levels per 3 different architectures
+One must run 11 experiments for the corrution levels per 3 different architectures.

 We should see that as the label corruption level increases, the time to reach the interpolation threshold increases as well.
+However this also accounts for the model complexity.

 </details>

 <details>